Oka-1 manifolds: A conjecture on rationally connected manifolds

-One indication is provided by the theorem of Campana and Winkelmann \cite[Theorem 5.2]{CampanaWinkelmann2023} saying that every rationally connected projective manifold $X$ admits an entire curve $\C\to X$ whose image contains a given countable subset of $X$, with prescribed finite order jets in these points \cite[Corollary 5.7]{CampanaWinkelmann2023}.
-In particular, every such $X$ contains dense entire curves $\C\to X$.
-Their construction relies on the deformation theory for rational curves in rationally connected projective manifolds, in particular, on smoothing of a comb or a tree of rational curves; see \cite[Proposition 5.1 and Lemma 5.5]{CampanaWinkelmann2023}.
+One indication is provided by the theorem of Campana and Winkelmann \cite[Theorem 5.2]{CampanaWinkelmann2023} saying that every rationally connected projective manifold $X$ admits an entire holomorphic curve $\C\to X$ whose image contains a given countable subset of $X$, with prescribed finite order jets in these points \cite[Corollary 5.7]{CampanaWinkelmann2023}.
+In particular, $X$ contains dense entire curves $\C\to X$.
+Their construction relies on smoothing a comb or a tree of rational curves; see \cite[Proposition 5.1 and Lemma 5.5]{CampanaWinkelmann2023}.
 This technique goes back to the seminal paper \cite{KollarMiyaokaMori1992} by Koll\'ar, Miyaoka, and Mori; see also Koll\'ar \cite[Theorem 7.6, p.\ 155]{Kollar1995E}.

-By using these methods, we tried to show that a rationally connected projective manifold is densely dominable by tubes of lines coming from trees of rational curves, and hence is an Oka-1 manifold by Theorem \ref{th:main1}.
-Our attempts remained inconclusive; see \cite[Sect.\ 9]{AlarconForstneric2023Oka1}.
+A partial affirmative answer to Conjecture \ref{con:RC} was given by Benoist and Wittenberg in \cite[Theorem 1.2]{BenoistWittenberg2025}.
+They proved that every rationally simply connected projective manifold has the {\em tight approximation property}, a condition introduced in \cite{BenoistWittenberg2021} which means that holomorphic maps from open subsets of compact Riemann surfaces to the given algebraic manifold can be approximated uniformly on compacts by regular algebraic maps.
+When the target manifold is compact, the tight approximation property is equivalent to the aOka-1 property, which is the Runge approximation property by regular algebraic maps from finitely punctured compact Riemann surfaces (see \cite[Definition 1.5]{ForstnericLarusson2025MZ}).
+Clearly, such a map extends across the punctures if the target manifold is compact.
+Since the aOka-1 property implies the Oka-1 property (see \cite[Proposition 1.9]{ForstnericLarusson2025MZ}), it follows from \cite[Theorem 1.2]{BenoistWittenberg2025} that every rationally simply connected projective manifold is aOka-1 and Oka-1.
+This holds in particular for all smooth hypersurfaces of degree $d$ in $\CP^n$ with ${n\geq d^2-1}$ (see \cite[Corollary 1.3]{BenoistWittenberg2025}).